Agenda for the sustainable city

 We create the sustainable cities of the future

 Castellum has a strong focus on sustainability.
 We are reducing our environmental impact, we work on energy efficiency, and we certify our properties for sustainability.
 We are a long-term community developer.
 Sustainability is integrated into everything we do.
 And in all of our investments.
 We regard laws and regulations as minimum requirements and strive for continual improvements.
 Castellum is a responsible community developer, and we drive development forward.
-“The sustainable city 2030” consists of three areas of focus: Future-proofed assets, Sustainable workplaces and Sound business.
+“The sustainable city” consists of three areas of focus: Future-proofed assets, Sustainable workplaces and Sound business.
 Based on these areas of focus, Castellum conducts its operations responsibly and creates long-term solutions from an economic, ecological and social perspective.
-By 2030, Castellum will have net-zero carbon emissions.
-In 2017, the Board of Directors adopted a concrete sustainability strategy – The sustainable city 2030 – with 23 measurable targets that are revised and updated annually.
+By 2040, Castellum will have net-zero greenhouse gas emissions.
+In 2017, the Board of Directors adopted a concrete sustainability strategy – The sustainable city – with approximately 20 measurable targets that are revised and updated annually.
 The majority of the targets are monitored and reported quarterly.
 The climate-related goals that Castellum has adopted have been approved by the Science Based Targets initiative (SBTi).

 Focus areas